|

 associated farm structures in the Town of Foster.

-In 2012, the society is planning an
+In 2012, the society ran an Historic

 Please feel free to

-contact us at the phone number or email listed below
+contact us at the phone number or email

 for information about arranging a tour of an historic district for your club